LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Algorithm Framework

-The key idea is to compute a dominance score for each operator based on weak Pareto dominance~\citep{lin2022pareto} and code similarity.
-An operator \( O_i \) is said to weakly Pareto dominate another operator \( O_j \), denoted \( O_i \succeq O_j \), if and only if \( f(O_i) \geq f(O_j) \) and \( \ell(O_i) \leq \ell(O_j) \).
-For each such pair \( (O_i, O_j) \), the score of \( O_j \) is penalized by the code similarity \( \text{sim}(O_i, O_j) \), computed using the CodeBLEU metric~\citep{ren2020codebleu}.
-The total dominance score of \( O_j \) is then defined as \(s(O_j) = \sum_{O_i \succeq O_j} -\text{sim}(O_i, O_j)\).
-Operators are then ranked, and the top-$N$ operators with higher scores are selected, as they are less frequently dominated and exhibit greater dissimilarity from dominating counterparts.
-This selection strategy encourages a trade-off between maximizing task performance and minimizing code complexity, effectively reducing operator bloat while maintaining diversity and effectiveness.
+The key idea of the selection mechanism is to compute a dominance score for each operator based on weak Pareto dominance~\cite{yuan2017objective} and code similarity.
+Since fitness \( f \) is maximized and code length \( \ell \) is minimized, an operator \( O_i \) is said to weakly Pareto dominate another operator \( O_j \), denoted \( O_i \succeq O_j \), if and only if \( f(O_i) \geq f(O_j) \) and \( \ell(O_i) \leq \ell(O_j) \).
+For each such pair \( (O_i, O_j) \), the score of \( O_j \) is penalized by the code similarity \( \text{sim}(O_i, O_j) \), computed using the CodeBLEU metric~\cite{ren2020codebleu}.
+CodeBLEU evaluates generated code by combining token overlap, syntax structure, and semantic data flow so that the score better matches human judgment.
+The CodeBLEU score between candidate code $C$ and reference code $R$ is defined as: